fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 so they can be executed by selecting them in Test Explorer like any other test.

-To meet the needs of both overloads and parameterized test methods, Fixie registers one Visual Studio TestCase instance *per method group*, instead of per method.
-It does so by setting the `TestCase.FullyQualifiedName` to the method group of a test case, and by only reporting each discovered method group once during discovery.
+To meet the needs of both overloads and parameterized test methods, Fixie registers one Visual Studio `TestCase` instance *per method group*, instead of per method.
+It does so by setting the `FullyQualifiedName` to the method group of a test case, and by only reporting each discovered method group once during discovery.

-Thankfully, Visual Studio can be given any number of `TestResult` objects for the same `TestCase FullyQualifiedName`, and Fixie can give each `TestResult` an arbitrary `DisplayName` including parameter value information.
+Thankfully, Visual Studio can be given any number of `TestResult` objects for the same `TestCase.FullyQualifiedName`, and Fixie can give each `TestResult` an arbitrary `DisplayName` including parameter value information.
 This combination allows the Visual Studio test runner to display each individual test case's success or failure, grouping parameterized